Scleral Lenses for Astigmatism

 Coverage rates and restrictions vary among providers, and if considered a medical necessity, many insurance companies will cover the cost of scleral lenses.
 That said, every country and state has its own restrictions and regulations.
 Consult with our eye care team at the Giddens Optometry to discuss your specific payment options and cost of scleral lenses.

-Specialized optometrists, such as Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton, are trained in fitting scleral lenses for excellent, effective vision correction, and help patients with astigmatism and other corneal irregularities enjoy great vision and comfort with specialty lenses.Giddens Optometry serves patients from all over Georgetown, Limehouse, Actonand Halton Hills, Ontario.
+Specialized optometrists, such as Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham, are trained in fitting scleral lenses for excellent, effective vision correction, and help patients with astigmatism and other corneal irregularities enjoy great vision and comfort with specialty lenses.Giddens Optometry serves patients from all over Georgetown, Limehouse, Actonand Halton Hills, Ontario.

 “ I went to the Giddens Optometry for my astigmatism, and I’m so grateful to the staff and doctors for their thorough care!
 They meticulously fitted me for scleral lenses, and now I can not only see well, but I tend to forget I’m wearing lenses.
 They’re so very comfortable! “